 Typically, citizens calling our law office seeking legal advice want to know more about the crime of reckless driving in GA.
 They want to know, “How do I know when reckless driving is a felony?”
 When charged with driving under the influence, they ask about getting the DUI reduced to reckless driving.

 Simply stated, the crime of reckless driving in GA is typically a misdemeanor offense, punishable by up to 12 months of jail time, a $1,000 fine, or both.
-Under O.C.G.A 40 6 390, the misdemeanor traffic offense is described BROADLY as “driving in reckless disregard for the safety of persons or property.”
+You can expect four points under O.C.G.A.
+40-6-390.
+The misdemeanor traffic offense is described BROADLY as “driving in reckless disregard for the safety of persons or property.”
 The only way for a felony to be indicted from a mere reckless driving misdemeanor is for another person to be killed or seriously injured in connection with that driver’s errant driving acts.

 These felony-level Georgia reckless driving statutes (whether the victim is a pedestrian, a person in another vehicle, or a person in the reckless driver’s own vehicle) are:

-If you have been charged with one of these 3 crimes, the answer to the question “Is reckless driving in GA a felony?” is yes.
+If you have been charged with one of these three crimes, the answer to the question “Is reckless driving in GA a felony?” is yes.

 This is an easy answer: forever.
 If you enter a guilty plea, then you will have this criminal record until you go to the grave.

 If you have an emergency, our traffic ticket attorneys can answer your questions.
-Above, Cory Yager (an ex-police officer), Bubba Head, and Larry Kohn are shown.
+Above, Cory Yager (an ex-police officer in Georgia), Bubba Head, and Larry Kohn are shown.
 Compare our credentials and lawyer ratings to ANY other law office in Georgia that specializes in DUI defense.

 When a loved one is in jail, the sooner we can get involved, the more likely for a great outcome.
-Police will continue to question drivers who do not know about their right to remain silent and get incriminatory information.
+Police will continue to question and get incriminatory information from drivers who do not know about their right to remain silent.

 Call the top-rated DUI law firm in Atlanta if you want to know “is reckless driving in GA a felony?”
 If attorney ratings are important to you, our DUI lawyers pass that test.
 On AVVO alone, our three DUI attorneys have amassed nearly 600 5-star reviews.